 loving, sensitive -- a gift not only to La Famiglia but to the whole human race.

 Picture to the left: Ying with her thesis adviser, Joe Lakey (far left).
-Her mathematical brother,
+Her mathematical uncle,

 Juan Romero, is beside her to the right.
 Steve Casey is between Ying and Joe,

 and Darrin Speegle is at the far right.

 Ying and Chris Heil at the Norbert Wiener Center, 2009.
 Ying and John at the Norbert Wiener Center, 2009.

 Dedicated to the Memory of Horst Elmar Winkelnkemper (1940-2016), by Dennis Sullivan:

 Horst Elmar Winkelnkemper was born in Germany and grew up in Mexico.
 He attracted the attention of Solomon Lefschetz and